 - What is the daily structure of the program?
 What will they be working on, when, with whom, and for how long?

-- What is the balance between indoor and outdoor activities?
+- Is it balanced between indoor and outdoor activities?

 - If I provide strategies that have helped my child learn, will your staff use them?